-Today, I am going to talk about a subject that most people would rather not talk about: death.
+Today, I am going to talk about a subject that most people would rather not talk about: Death.
 More specifically, we are going to talk about what will happen to your family after your death.
 Even if it is not a funny concern, you should prepare for your death.
-Not for you, but for people who depend on you.
-The bills will not stop to come after your death.
+Not for you.
+But for people who depend on you.
+The bills will not stop coming after your death.

 Your loved ones just went to the tragic event of your death.
 Now, they may be faced with new difficulties.
 What if you are the only one that knows how to get access to the banking system?
 What if you are the only one with access to all the insurances policies?